 The La Infanta mineralized zone has been drilled from surface where it outcrops to a depth of approximately 100 metres.
 Numerous high-grade intercepts occur within the zone, and it remains open for expansion at shallow depths.
-Drilling was completed by Phelps Dodge in the mid-1980's.
 La Infanta is located approximately 8km to the east of the La Romanera deposit.